fewshotreg/Few-Shot-Regression/README.md

-# Few-Shot Regression via Sparsifying Basis Functions
+# Few-Shot Regression via Learning Sparsifying Basis Functions

-This repo contains the coode for the paper "Few-Shot Regression via Sparsifying Basis Functions"
+This repo contains the coode for the paper "Few-Shot Regression via Learning Sparsifying Basis Functions"

 ## Instrctions to run